ibm-cloud-docs/speech-to-text/websockets.md

       <em>If you use IAM authentication,</em> pass a valid IAM access
       token to establish an authenticated connection with the service.
       You pass an IAM access token instead of passing an API key with the call.
-You must establish the connection before the access token expires.<br/><br/>
+You must establish the connection before the access token expires.
+For information about obtaining an access token, see
+      <a href="/docs/services/watson/getting-started-iam.html">Authenticating
+      with IAM tokens</a>.<br/><br/>
       You pass an access token only to establish an authenticated connection.
       Once you establish a connection, you can keep it alive indefinitely.
       You remain authenticated for as long as you keep the connection open.